CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

 .. index:: end of line character

-One other problem you might run into is that different systems use different characters to indicate the end of a line.
+If you are running code of different computers one problem you might run into is that different systems use different characters to indicate the end of a line.
 Some systems use a newline, represented ``\n``.
 Others use a return character, represented ``\r``.
 Some use both.
-If you move files between different systems, these inconsistencies might cause problems.
+For now, you do not need to worry about this, but it is important to keep in mind that your code may function differently on different operating systems or computers because of these slight variations.

-For most systems, there are applications to convert from one format to another.
+For most systems, there are applications to convert files from one format to another.
 You can find them (and read more about this issue that you wouldn't think should be so complex) at `wikipedia.org/wiki/Newline
 <https://wikipedia.org/wiki/Newline>`_.
 Or, perhaps, you might write the code